 Portugal should be on top of any wine lover's list.
-The country has some of the best and most charming traditional wineries where native grape varieties are still hand picked and are foot-trodden in the old-fashioned way.
-The country is one of the most renowned producers of wine in the world, a reputation built on tradition - with unique wine such as the fortified wine of Port and Madeira, and exceptional table wines.
-There are over 1 million acres (400,000 hectares) of vines in the country of distinct variations of grapes depending on the region since the climate and soil type really varies from the cool North region where "green wine" is produced, down to the Southern Alentejo region influenced by the hot and dry climate.
+The country has some of the best and most charming traditional wineries where native grape varieties are still hand-picked and are foot-trodden in an old-fashioned way.
+The country is one of the most renowned producers of wine in the world, a reputation built on tradition - with unique wines such as the fortified wine of Port and Madeira, and exceptional table wines.
+There are over 1 million acres (400,000 hectares) of vines in the country with distinct variations of grapes depending on the region since the climate and soil type really vary from the cool North region where "green wine" is produced, down to the Southern Alentejo region influenced by the hot and dry climate.
 Distinct varieties of grapes come from the regions of Alentejo, the Algarve, Beira, Dão, Douro, Minho, Montes, Ribatejo, Setúbal, Tejo, and Trás-os-Montes.

 Below you will find an overview of the main wine-producing regions and the best wineries that each region has to offer.

 To do a wonderful wine tasting of Douro wines, go to AVEPOD in Porto.
 AVEPOD is the organization of independent growers.

 Tel: +351 22 208 92 57